 That $150,000 MRI machine could either accelerate your practice’s growth or drain cash you desperately need elsewhere—and the lease versus buy decision often determines which outcome you get.
 Yet most medical practice owners make this choice based on monthly payment alone, missing the bigger financial picture entirely.

-This guide walks through the capital budgeting framework for medical equipment decisions, covering lease types, tax implications, calculation methods, and how to match your choice to your practice’s stage and goals—with the same kind of rigor you’d expect from a Fractional CFO Services for Healthcare Organizations.
+This guide walks through the capital budgeting framework and financial planning for medical equipment decisions, covering lease types, tax implications, calculation methods, and how to match your choice to your practice’s stage, goals, and practice’s budget—with the same kind of rigor you’d expect from a Fractional CFO Services for Healthcare Organizations

 What is capital budgeting for medical equipment

 When you’re facing a decision about expensive medical equipment—whether it’s an MRI machine, surgical laser, or diagnostic device—the choice between leasing and buying comes down to a few key factors: upfront costs, cash flow impact, how quickly the technology becomes outdated, and long-term value.
+Purchasing equipment requires significant capital and involves large upfront costs or high upfront costs, which can put pressure on your practice’s finances.
 Leasing typically offers more financial flexibility and makes upgrading easier, which matters a lot for equipment that evolves quickly.
 Buying, on the other hand, gives you ownership, the freedom to customize, and often costs less over the full life of the equipment if your cash flow can handle it.

 Capital budgeting is simply the process of evaluating major equipment investments to figure out which option creates the most value for your practice.
 Think of it as a structured way to compare your choices rather than going with your gut or defaulting to whatever the equipment vendor suggests.